Red Baron likes to read books about German history written by foreigners. The

 "lost his best minister."

-When in 1813, following Napoleon's disastrous Russian expedition, the military tide began to turn in favor of Prussia and its allies, the
+In 1813, following Napoleon's disastrous Russian expedition, the military tide began to turn in favor of Prussia and its allies, and the king suspended all existing military decorations.
+He ordered a new one to

 be struck for those who took part in the war against Napoleon.
 The Iron